rombrew/gp/README.md

 ## Build

-Here are the dependencies that you need to have prior to compile.
+These dependencies you need to have prior to compile GP from sources.

 * [SDL2](https://www.libsdl.org/)
 * [SDL2_ttf](https://www.libsdl.org/projects/SDL_ttf/)